aye-thuzar/CS634Project/README.md

 For milestone 3, I used light gradient boosting machine (LGBM) with default parameters for baseline and hyperparameter-tuned with Optuna for the optimized model.
 The results are stated at the beginning of my readme file.

+For the sliders in the app, for the categorical features are encoded as described here: https://github.com/aye-thuzar/CS634Project/edit/main/docs.md

 **References:**

 https://towardsdatascience.com/analysing-interactions-with-shap-8c4a2bc11c2a